vadimber18/ksg/README.rst

 elk
 ^^^^^

-Likely, you'll have to run ``sudo sysctl -w vm.max_map_count=262144`` so that the elk container start normally.
-Kibana is available on 5601 port (on production build only)
+ELK is used to log and deal with non-standard exceptions.
+Kibana is available on 5601 port (on production build only).
+Likely, you'll have to run ``sudo sysctl -w vm.max_map_count=262144`` so that the elk container start normally

 Installation